April 1st, the day the European Parliament settled as the most remarkable date for the European Deafblind Community

 2004 was an unprecedented great year for the European Deafblind Community.
 On April 1st, the European Parliament formally adopted a historic written declaration of the rights of deafblind people.
 The document also lists the rights to which deafblind people should be entitled.

-- The right to participate in the democratic life of the European Union
+the right to take part in democratic activities within the European Union

-- The right to work and access training, with appropriate lighting, contrast, and adaptations
+the right to employment and training with suitable lighting, contrast, and accommodations

 The ground-breaking decision was the culmination of a determined campaign run by organizations, deafblind people, families, and professionals in Europe.
 On the side of EDbN (European Deafblind Network) Sense the UK, led the campaign, working closely with Mr. Richard Howitt MEP, Chair of the Disability Intergroup in the European Parliament, on a campaign to get deafblindness recognized as a separate disability at European level.

-Back in those days, Lucy Drescher, from Sense UK and a key activist, reported that deafblind people from Belgium, the Netherlands, the UK, and France gathered in Brussels for the evening with representatives of organizations such as Sense, Lega del Filo D’Oro, CRESAM, ANSPA, APASCIDE, APSOCECAT, and Spermalie.
-Over eighty people, including ten MEPs, attended a very successful event.
-On April 1, 2004, the plenary session of the European Parliament formally adopted the Declaration.
+On that day, Deafblind people from Belgium, the Netherlands, the United Kingdom, and France gathered in Brussels alongside representatives of organizations such as Sense, Lega del Filo D’Oro, CRESAM, ANSPA, APASCIDE, APSOCECAT, and Spermalie.
+According to Lucy Drescher, a prominent campaigner and Sense UK member, this is the case.
+Over eighty people, including 10 MEPs, attended an incredibly successful event.
+On April 1, 2004, the European Parliament’s plenary gave the Declaration its official approval.